Logius-standaarden/authzen-nlgov/sections/information-model.md

 </pre>

 ### <span class="nlgov-add">Action Properties</span>

 <span class="nlgov-add">Actions MAY include zero or more additional attributes as key-value pairs, under the properties object.</span>

 <span class="nlgov-add">To increase interoperability, a few common properties are specified below:</span>

 #### <span class="nlgov-add">Processing Activity and Algorithm identifiers</span>

 <span class="nlgov-add">Under Dutch and EU legislation every action SHOULD include a relation to the processing activity - or algorithm under which it is performed.
-These identifiers SHOULD be included in the action properties and MUST use the property names as defined in [[Logboek dataverwerkingen]] standard and its extensions.</span>
+These identifiers SHOULD be included in the action properties and MUST use the property names as defined in [[[logboek dataverwerkingen]]] standard and its extensions.</span>

 ## Context {#context}

 The Context object is a set of attributes that represent environmental or contextual data about the request such as time of day.
 It is a JSON ([[RFC8259]]) object. <span class="nlgov-add">The Context MAY contain [[JSON-LD11]] keys starting with the `@`-symbol.</span>

-<span class="nlgov-add">As described in [](#security-trust) it is recommended to consider values in the information model as trusted and valid.
+<span class="nlgov-add">As described in [[[#security-trust]]] it is recommended to consider values in the information model as trusted and valid.
 For purposes of defense-in-depth and traceability proof of values MAY be provided.
 If provided, these SHOULD be included in the Context object.</span>

 The following is a non-normative example of a Context: